z390development/z390/doc/contribute-docs.md

 You can also use functions provided by the admonition extension in mkdocs.
 See the [doco for admonition](https://python-markdown.github.io/extensions/admonition/)

+## Conventions

+Product names should always use a small z:

+* z390
+* zCOBOL  - Always capitalize COBOL
+* zVSAM   - Always capitalize VSAM
+* zCICS   - Always capitalize CICS

+When specifying tool and script names, always use lower case to be compatible with case sensitive environments like linux.

+* mz390
+* az390
+* asmlg

+When specifying a quantity of 1024 bytes, use {quantity}K. Bytes is assumed.
+Capital K is deliberate.

+HLASM code should be enclosed in a code block as follows:

+    ``` hlasm
+    LABEL    MVC  X(10),Y
+    ```

 ## Preview the web pages

 The z390 docs use the Python utility mkdocs to convert the markdown to web pages that are published to GitHub pages.